curvenote/docs/getting-started/create-article-cli.md

 - Use short, descriptive file names.
 - Group related content into folders (e.g., `methods/`, `results/`).
+- Store images and figures wherever is most convenient — for example, alongside the articles that reference them, or in a dedicated folder like `assets/` or `media/`.
 - Keep figures, datasets, and large media files in an `assets/` folder.

 ## Next Steps